 Green: Like, can we not sit down and just share a good belly laugh at a dumb joke anymore?
 This is my lament for America.

-(A long moment for the music, led now by a plucky guitar, enrobed in a cascade of synthesizers like Swarovski crystals.)
+(A long moment of music, led now by a plucky guitar and enrobed in a cascade of synthesizers like Swarovski crystals.)

 Fact-check by Michelle Ciarrocca.
 Sound design by David Herman, with additional engineering by Joe Plourde.